didny/ShapeOfSound/tutorials/Wk02/SoSWk2.md

 ---
 <!-- _theme: gaia -->
-## Creation tools for sound/music
+## Digital Audito Creation tools for sound/music
-- A Brief introduction to Digital Audio Tools
+- A Brief introduction to Digital Audio
 <!-- - How we can make use of it -->
 - Tools for making Digital Musical Instruments